 We observed the impact of pauses within phrases (WP) and incorrectly stressed words on real-time perceived comprehensibility.
 Sixty native English listeners were asked, while listening to short recordings of L2 speakers, to click on a button whenever they were struggling to understand the speaker.
 Analysis showed that click frequency tends to increase after WP pauses and incorrectly stressed words, especially 2-3 s after onset, while it remains under the average click frequency after pauses between clauses and correctly stressed words.
-These results demonstrate that WP pauses and incorrect stress patterns directly impact the listener's perception, and that this impact can measured with a dynamic rating protocol.
-Moreover, such a protocol appears to be a promising tool to expand our knowledge about real-time comprehension of L2 speech.
+While recordings featuring more pauses in general had better fluency ratings, those with more WP pauses had lower fluency and comprehensibility ratings.
+These results demonstrate the value of dynamic rating of perceived comprehensibility, and show that fewer WP pauses and better lexical stress contribute to a better comprehensibility.